algolia/instantsearch-android-insights/.github/CONTRIBUTING.md

 ###### Code style and conventions

-We try to follow our [swift style guide](https://github.com/algolia/Swift-Style-Guide).
+We try to follow the [Kotlin coding convention](https://kotlinlang.org/docs/reference/coding-conventions.html).
 Following it is not strictly necessary to contribute and to have a pull request accepted but project maintainers try to follow it.
-We would love to hear your ideas to improve our code style and conventions.
-Feel free to contribute.

 ### Feature proposal